hashchange/jquery.scrollable/README.md

 To my own surprise, [a kind soul][donations-idea] wanted to donate to one of my projects, but there hadn't been a link.
 [Now there is.][donations-paypal-link]

 Please don't feel obliged in the slightest.
-It's [MIT][license], and so it's free.
+The license here is [MIT][license], and so it's free.
 That said, if you do want to support the maintenance and development of this component, or any of my [other open-source projects][hashchange-projects-overview], I _am_ thankful for your contribution.

 Naturally, these things don't pay for themselves – not even remotely.
 The components I write aim to be well tested, performant, and reliable.
 These qualities may not seem particularly fascinating, but I put a lot of emphasis on them because they make all the difference in production.
 They are also rather costly to maintain, time-wise.

-That's why donations are welcome, no matter how small, and be it as nod of appreciation to keep spirits up.
+That's why donations are welcome, and be it as nod of appreciation to keep spirits up.
 [Thank you!][donations-paypal-link]

 [![Donate with Paypal][donations-paypal-button]][donations-paypal-link]